A native of São Paulo, Brazil, Débora Waldman accompanied her family to Israel in a Kibbutz where she lived until the age of 14.

 In 2002, she perfected her formation in Paris (where she lives) with Janos Fürst, and with F.X.
 Roth and M. Levinas in the Conservatoire National Supérieur de Musique (CNSM).

-Débora Waldman becomes on 1st September 2020 the first female conductor of a National orchestra in France, the Orchestre National Avignon-Provence.
+Debora Waldman becomes on 1st September 2020 the first female conductor of a National Orchestra in France, the Orchestre National Avignon-Provence.
+Her contract is renewed for 3 additional seasons from September 2022.

-Guest appearances includes concerts with the Orchestre National de France, the Orchestre Philharmonie de Radio France, the Orchestre Symphonique de Hambourg, the Staatskapelle de Halle, the Orchestre Philharmonique de Johannesburg, the Orchestre National de Colombie, the Orchestre National de Lille, the Orchestre de Bretagne, the Orchestre des Pays de Savoie, and the Orchestre Lamoureux at Théâtre des Champs-Élysées.
+Guest appearances includes concerts with the Orchestre National de France, the Orchestre Philharmonique de Radio France, the Orchestre National de Lyon, the Hamburger Symphoniker, the Staatskapelle Halle, the Orchestre Philharmonique de Johannesburg, Orchestre National de Colombie, Orchestre National de Lille, Orchestre de Bretagne, Orchestre des Pays de Savoie, the Orchestre Lamoureux at Théâtre des Champs-Élysées…

 She works and evolves in the tradition and affirms that everyone must: “question constantly”.